kubevirt/user-guide/creation/disks-and-volumes.md

 The **source** part declares that there is a disk image living on an http server that we want to use as a volume for this VM.
-The **pvc** part declares the spec that should be used to create the pvc that hosts the **source** data.
+The **pvc** part declares the spec that should be used to create the PVC that hosts the **source** data.

-When this VM manifest is posted to the cluster, as part of the launch flow a pvc will be created using the spec provided and the source data will be automatically imported into that pvc before the VM starts.
+When this VM manifest is posted to the cluster, as part of the launch flow a PVC will be created using the spec provided and the source data will be automatically imported into that PVC before the VM starts.
 When the VM is deleted, the storage provisioned by the DataVolume will automatically be deleted as well.